The Link Between Orthodontics and Sleep Apnea Treatment

 If you think sleep apnea and orthodontics might be connected in your case, the best way to find out is by scheduling a consultation with Dr. Lee or Dr. Mullen at Ventura County Orthodontics.
 Your first visit is all about getting to know you, understanding your concerns, and figuring out the best path forward.
 Here’s what happens during your appointment:

-- Treatment recommendations – If orthodontic care could improve your sleep, the team will walk you through your options, whether it’s braces, aligners, or other appliances.
+3. Treatment recommendations – If orthodontic care could improve your sleep, the team will walk you through your options, whether that’s braces, aligners, or other appliances.

-- Flexible payment plans – The team offers budget-friendly options, making treatment more accessible.
+4. Flexible payment plans – The team offers budget-friendly options to make treatment more accessible.

 Your first visit is about finding answers, not pressure.
-If you’re ready to explore whether orthodontics could help with your sleep apnea, let’s talk about how to take that next step.
+If you’re ready to explore whether orthodontics could help with your sleep apnea, here’s how to take that next step.

 How to Get Started with Orthodontics

-If snoring, restless sleep, or daily exhaustion have been holding you back, it’s time to explore your options.
-Dr. Lee and Dr. Mullen at Ventura County Orthodontics are here to help you figure out if orthodontic treatment could improve your breathing—and your sleep.
+If snoring, restless sleep, or daily exhaustion have been holding you back, it’s worth looking into your options.
+Dr. Lee and Dr. Mullen at Ventura County Orthodontics can help you figure out if orthodontic treatment could improve your breathing and your sleep.
 Here’s how to get started:

 Schedule a Free Consultation

-It’s easy to book an appointment at our Oxnard or Santa Paula locations.
+Booking an appointment at our Oxnard or Santa Paula locations is easy.

 Prepare for Your Visit